ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ![PixelSearch WinAPI Functions](winapi-pixel-search.png)

+This **StretchBlt** function call performs copying a bitmap from a desktop DC to the created in a memory compatible DC.
+You can verify this assmuption by checking an input parameter and a return value of the previous **GetDC(NULL)** and [**CreateCompatibleDC**](https://msdn.microsoft.com/en-us/library/windows/desktop/dd183489%28v=vs.85%29.aspx) function calls.
+Next step is a [**GetDIBits**](https://msdn.microsoft.com/en-us/library/windows/desktop/dd144879%28v=vs.85%29.aspx) function call.
+Result of the function is retrieving pixels of the analyzing bitmap to the device independed byte array.
+This form of the pixels representation is a most convenient for analysis.
+Probable next step of the pixel search algorithm is pixel-by-pixel checking color in the resulting byte array.
+None WinAPI function is needed to perform this pixles checking.
+Therefore, you does not see any other calls in the API Monitor log.
+You can investigate an example of the image capturing [here](https://msdn.microsoft.com/en-us/library/dd183402%28v=VS.85%29.aspx).

 TODO: Write about PixelSearch and PixelChecksum function.
 Write examples of usage it.

 ## Advanced Image Analysis Libraries